handy0102/cse15l-lab-report/labreport3.md

 124:The great mass of Los Angeles’s population lives in the sprawling suburbs of the valleys — the San Fernando Valley north of the Hollywood Hills and the San Gabriel Valley stretching east towards San Bernardino.
 It’s composed mainly of suburbs and uninspired strip centers (block-long low-rise shopping malls), but there are a few reasons to drop by.`

 Explanation:
 In this example, I searched for lines that contained Los Angeles inside California-WhatToDo.txt.
 This is useful for a Los Angeles native that thinks that their city revolves around the world and doesn't want to do research on other cities.
-They get an idea where information about Los Angeles ends because this command actually lists the line number, although this might not be entirely accurate because there may be information about LA that doesn't have "Los Angeles" in the line.
+They get an idea where information about Los Angeles ends because this command actually lists the line number, although this might not be entirely accurate because there may be information about LA that doesn't have "Los Angeles" in the line, but we still have a general idea.